OpenPTrack/OPT_TouchDesignerComponents/README.md

 #### Use

+> **NOTE** It is safe to use multiple OPT CHOPs in the network - they don't block each other on UDP socket.

 ##### Tracking
 By default, OPT_CHOP is able to output information for 1 track only (i.e. for one person).
 This can be modified in *"General"* tab of OPT_CHOP by changing *"Max Tracked"* value.